mapbender/mapbender-starter/CONTRIBUTING.md

 # Developer Guide

-Mapbender welcomes contributions from all members.

-You are welcome to join us in the development, if you consider the following guidelines.
+Mapbender welcomes contributions from all members, so you are welcome to join us in the development!

+Third-party patches are essential for the preservation of high standards in [Mapbender].

+We simply can't access the huge number of platforms and myriad configurations for running [Mapbender].

+We want it as easy as possible to carry out changes to get the [modules] in your environment to run.

+There are a few [guidelines][rules] that we need contributors to follow so that we can have a chance of keeping on top of things.

 # Architecture

-Mapbender is based on [Symfony framework] and uses composer to get external libraries and own bundle-modules.
+Mapbender is based on [Symfony framework] and uses [composer] to manage external and intenal libraries as own [modules][module].

 # Installation